JibranA91/DataMining_Environment/README.md

 This short video explains how to run the UI: https://youtu.be/ePjJpjQhGIk

-*please note that this app is still in dev so you may encounter some bugs*
+### Required Libraries
+pip3 install flask
+pip3 install matplotlib
+pip3 install pandas
+pip3 install sklearn
+pip3 install seaborn
+pip3 install numpy

 Executing the main.py file will launch a localhost server that you can navigate to from your browser.

-_All packages are already installed in the repo.
-You shouldn't need to install any._

 #### Data Credits:
 *Thierry Bertin-Mahieux, Daniel P.W.
 Ellis, Brian Whitman, and Paul Lamere.
 The Million Song Dataset.
 In Proceedings of the 12th International Society for Music Information Retrieval Conference (ISMIR 2011), 2011.* [[link](http://www.columbia.edu/~tb2332/Papers/ismir11.pdf)]

+*please note that this app is still in dev so you may encounter some bugs if you go looking for them*